cys9772/election-blog4/content/post/2024-09-29-blog-post-4-incumbency-advantage/index.md

 Most notably, we see here that the **coefficient for incumbency is positive and highly significant**, indicating a 2.1 percentage-point increase in vote share.
 Thus we can see that trends of greater name recognition and established campaign infrastructure help sitting presidents secure this incumbency advantage.
 Further, June approval ratings show that the **voter perception of the incumbent's performance can be a powerful predictor** of electoral success and something to seriously consider when creating our own models.

 Ultimately, we see the multiple **R-squared value of 0.7106** which is relatively high, suggesting that the model captures a large portion of what influences vote share, with the roughly 29% remaining variance being left unexplained by other factors.
-This is so far the **highest R-squared value** we've seen in our models which *could* hint towards a good direction.
+This is so far the **highest R-squared value** we've seen in our models which *could* hint towards a good direction...

 Could we reduce our model to something even more simple?